IzzyBells/scripts/README.md

 # My scripts
 A collection of small scripts I've made for practical purposes.
 This is all stuff I didn't feel justified a full repository, and I just sort of cobbled them together when I needed them, so they aren't perfect by any means.
+They just either fix problems I have or make tedious tasks more convenient.
 # Batch (Windows)
 ## iconizer.bat
 Prerequisite: